 Determine appropriate coursework and sequence in consultation with BOTH (1) an advisor in your major department or area of broadfield emphasis AND (2) the Social Studies Program Coordinator, Winther Hall, room 3051.
 Any potential content specific transfer credits should be evaluated by an advisor in your major department, while any potential education specific transfer credits should be should be evaluated by the Social Studies Program Coordinator.

 Please note that all social studies licensure programs in Wisconsin include an environmental education requirement and an agricultural economics cooperatives requirement.
+In addition, UW-Whitewater also requires students to meet a special education requirment.
 These can be met as follows:

 |GEOGRPY 252 (GS)